TomographicImaging/CIL/README.md

  The `Algorithm` provides the infrastructure to continue iteration, to access the values of the objective function in subsequent iterations, the time for each iteration.

+ ### Block Framework

+Block Framework is a generic strategy to treat variational problems in the following form: `\min \text{Regulariser} + \text{Fidelity} ` where Regulariser and Fidelity are convex functions.
+While Fidelity is differentiable Regulariser may not.

+We have now a number of algorithms that can address this:

+ * GradientDescent
+ * CGLS
+ * SIRT
+ * FISTA
+ * PDHG

  #### Examples

  Please see the [demos](https://github.com/vais-ral/CIL-Demos) for examples of defining and using operators, functions and algorithms